 Travel Agents of Tomorrow

-The only certain in the travel agency industry is that uncertainty will reign supreme.
+The only certainty in the travel agency industry is that uncertainty will reign supreme.
 The travel industry currently leads the world in Internet of Things spending, and the ramifications of this movement are still emerging.

 However, it’s clear that consumers will be empowered to achieve most of what agents can by themselves.
 They just won’t be able to do so as accurately, as quickly, as economically or with as minuscule fuss as travel agents can.